ANL-CEEESA/UnitCommitment.jl/docs/format.md

 ### Parameters

-This section describes system-wide parameters, such as power balance and reserve shortfall penalties, and optimization parameters, such as the length of the planning horizon and the time.
+This section describes system-wide parameters, such as power balance penalty, and optimization parameters, such as the length of the planning horizon and the time.

 | Key                            | Description                                       | Default  | Time series?
 | :----------------------------- | :------------------------------------------------ | :------: | :------------: